bpype/blender-studio-pipeline/docs/addons/cloudrig/organizing-bones.md

 Additionally, you can change Blender's default color presets to CloudRig's recommended ones in the preferences, using this button:
 <img src="/media/addons/cloudrig/bone_color_preset.png" width=800>

-## Custom Collections
+## Protected Collections
-If you want to create collections even more granularly, you can simply create them on the generated rig, and assign whatever bones you want.
-You just need to let CloudRig know that you want to preserve these collections when re-generating the rig.
-And to do that, you first need to enable the collection authoring UI:
+You also have the ability to organize collections as you would with a normal armature, except you need to let CloudRig know which collections you don't want to be touched by the generation process.
+To do that, you first need to enable the collection authoring UI:

 <img src="/media/addons/cloudrig/collections_extras.png" width=400>

-Then you can create your collections, assign bones, and the important part: Mark the collection as preserved, using the shield icon.
-These collections will be fully preserved when you regenerate the rig.
+Then you can create your collections and assign bones as you would on any armature.
+Then you need to mark the collection as protected, using the shield icon.
+These collection, and which bones are assigned to them, will be fully preserved when you regenerate the rig.

+Note that this does **not** mean that you can now create arbitrary bones on the generated rig and expect them to stick around.
+The only way to do that is to add [Bone Copy](cloudrig-types#bone-copy) components in the MetaRig.

 <img src="/media/addons/cloudrig/pasted_sel_sets.png" width=400>